-The upcoming ink-filled shooter Splatoon 3 is bound to be full of weapons.
-Its predecessors have seemingly no end to wild and imaginative riffs on traditional guns.
+The latest ink-filled Nintendo shooter, Splatoon 3, is full of weapons.
+Its predecessors have seemingly no end to wild and imaginative riffs on traditional guns, and that’s not changing.
 There are paint rollers and big brushes, then the more traditional snipers, shotguns (that are also umbrellas!), and a whole lot more.
-It looks like Splatoon 3 weapons are only going to build on that.
+And Splatoon 3 weapons only build on that.

-And I’ve seen a few, but there’s sure to be more, so check back here nearer to the Splatoon 3 release date to be up to date.
-We’ve also got a feature on the Splatoon 3 soundtrack if you wanna get groovin’, or, if you’re more of the practical type, check out our Splatoon 3 pre-order guide to make sure it’s on your doorstep as soon as possible.
+So, head below for a Splatoon 3 weapons tier list ranking how they shape up in-game so far.
+We’ve also got a feature on the Splatoon 3 soundtrack if you wanna get groovin’, or, if you’re more of the practical type, check out our Splatoon 3 review to make sure it’s the sort of game you fancy picking up.

 Anyway, let’s get our ink on…